KarlisKazulis/KarlisKazulis/README.md

 - Databases, SQL
 - Web Technologies

-Also have done some programming in Swift for Accenture iOS Bootcamp.
-More down below 👇
+Also have done some programming in Swift for Accenture iOS Bootcamp (Calculator, ToDoList) More down below 👇